 Instant clearing and settlement is probably the most appealing promise of DLT: however, in the current infrastructure allowing nanosecond financial transactions, this feature is not blocked by technological limitations.
 Instant clearing and settlement is hard to obtain mainly because of the “consensus by reconciliation” process that financial markets have elected as their “checks and balances” system: the independent reconciliation of multiple self-reliant ledgers allows for all the prescriptions, corrections, and restrictions required by the regulatory framework.
-In order to shorten the timespan of the compliance processes, progress could be obtained augmenting the existing database technology and automation practices with cryptographic tools.
+In order to shorten the time span of the compliance processes, progress could be obtained augmenting the existing database technology and automation practices with cryptographic tools.
 Anyway, so far the analysis of the regulatory and operational feasibility of alternatives to “consensus by reconciliation” has been neglected.
 The only widely accepted opinion is that any forms of alternative “decentralized consensus” must provide a recourse mechanism and rules subject to the review, management, and approval of some intrinsically centralized higher court: an oxymoron which does not exist yet.

-For instant clearing and settlement of spot transactions it would be crucial the existence of cash on the ledger, to implement effective Delivery versus Payment.
+For instant clearing and settlement of spot transactions it would be crucial the existence of cash on the ledger to implement effective “Delivery versus Payment”.
 Such a facility is not available yet, and it is absent from the agenda of prominent players promising DLT solutions.
 Notice that providing access to central bank money on a ledger might be distressing for the retail banking system: as pointed out by Mark Carney, Governor of the Bank of England, “it would mean people have direct access to the ultimate risk-free asset.
 In its extreme form, it could fundamentally and perhaps abruptly re-shape banking.
 However, were it to co-exist with the current banking model, it could exacerbate liquidity risk by lowering the frictions involved in running to central bank money” [8].
 In other words, everybody would prefer to own central bank instead of commercial bank money.
 As far as cash on a ledger is concerned, it will be interesting to follow the diffusion of the Ripple protocol, the development of the Utility Settlement Coin proposed by Clearmatics and its five-member consortium (UBS, BNY Mellon, Deutsche Bank, ICAP, and Santander) [9] and the possibly related evolution of the SETLcoin, the "Cryptographic Currency For Securities Settlement" patent filed by Goldman Sachs [10].

-In case of derivative transactions with maturity beyond the spot date, there are difficulties that make it implausible the application of DLT; therefore, the claimed efficiency in collateral management and reduction of counterparty risk are not realistic.
+In case of derivative transactions with maturity beyond the spot date, there are difficulties that make the application of DLT implausible; therefore, the claimed efficiency in collateral management and reduction of counterparty risk are not realistic.
 The collateral amount is correlated to the risk of the outstanding portfolio between two counterparties, generally proportional to the portfolio sensitivities.
 This risk calculation is computationally intensive: in a DLT environment it is not clear which agent would perform it, and its economic incentive.
 Additionally, different counterparties often disagree on the models to be used for such computations.
 How to automate the payment of variation margins should be specified with a programmatic access to payment funds, which entails a huge operational risk.
-Last but not least, whatever automation is evoked for frequent payment of variation margins, the default of a counterparty at such a payment would leave the other party exposed to the market risks usually covered by initial margin, i.e. initial margin would still be required.
-The automated detection of the default would not help significantly in reducing the initial margin amount, as it is basically tied to the time required to find a new counterparty replacing the defaulted one.
+Last but not least, whatever automation is evoked for frequent payment of variation margins, the default of counterparty would leave the other party exposed to the market risks usually covered by initial margin: i.e. initial margin would still be required.
+Even automated prompt detection of the default would not help significantly in reducing the initial margin amount, as it is basically tied to the time required to find a new counterparty replacing the defaulted one.
 Operational glitches in automated payments would even trigger automated defaults, being a huge operational risk.